-An air purifier can help clean the air and get rid of foreign particles that irritate the nose.
+An air purifier such as the Levoit LV-H132 can help clean the air and eliminate foreign particles that irritate the nose.
 Air purifiers are meant to filter out pollutants, bacteria, and allergens.
 They are one of the easiest ways of reducing allergies at home.

 Many people recommend purchasing an air purifier and humidifier to help meet your year-round allergy needs.
-The purifier produces clean air that is humid for the winter months.
+The cleaner produces clean air that is humid for the winter months.

 2) Keep the House Clean

 Spring cleaning and Sunday chores can’t be forgotten about when you have allergies at home.